ElmatadorZ/MoneyAtlas-ClaudeSkill-Agent/README.md

 # Money Atlas Intelligence OS
-### Claude Skill — Financial Market Strategic Intelligence
+### Claude Skill (Agent) — Financial Market Strategic Intelligence

 **Version:** 2.0
 **Author:** Bunyawat Dechanon (ElmatadorZ)
 **Brand:** Money Atlas / Alternative Slowbar
-**Type:** Claude Custom Skill (SKILL.md format)
+**Type:** Custom Skill (SKILL.md format)

 ---

 ## What This Is

-A Claude skill that transforms financial market questions into structured, scenario-based intelligence.
+A skill that transforms financial market questions into structured, scenario-based intelligence.

 Not a prediction engine.
 Not a signal bot.